dreamfactorysoftware/platform-wiki/Platform-Documentation/Important-Developer-Features/Server-Side-Filters.md

 ![Filter by OwnerId](http://www.dreamfactory.net/dsp/images/1.png)

+When the Account table is accessed from the API, only the Account records owned by the person making the API call will be accessible.

 ### Filter by Field Values

 You can set up filters to restrict access based on the value of one or more fields.
 Just like the previous example this is done from the Service Access section of the Roles tab.
 Click the AND/OR to toggle the logical operator for multi-line filters.

 ![Filter by Field Values](http://www.dreamfactory.net/dsp/images/2.png)

+In this example only the Account records with AnnualRevenue < 1000000 and State = 'CA' will be accessible via the REST API.

 ### Lookup Keys in Filters